-The epoxy coating contains several ingredients, such as curing agents (amines), mineral fillers, and additives such as pigments or leveling agents.
+The epoxy coating contains several ingredients, such as curing agents (amines), mineral fillers, and additives, such as metallic pigments or leveling agents.

 These components are mixed by weight per 100 parts of resin.

-After the ingredients have been thoroughly mixed, the coating is poured into a container, where it cures and hardens to a durable finish.
+After the ingredients have been thoroughly mixed, we pour the coating into a container, where it cures and hardens to a durable finish.

 Epoxy coating is slightly more complicated than epoxy flooring, but the application process is similar.

 How Do I Know if My Garage Floor Needs an Epoxy Application?

-If your concrete floor with an epoxy coat if it has any noticeable cracks, crumbling concrete, chemical spills, dirt stains, or chipping.
+Treat your concrete floor with an epoxy coat if it has any noticeable cracks, crumbling concrete, chemical spills, dirt stains, or chipping.

 An epoxy coat can add life to your floors while protecting them from further damage.

 Epoxy coating can help brighten your garage floor, making it look clean and well-kept.

 Commercial Epoxy Flooring Average Cost

-Most people underestimate the value floor systems provide a business.
+Most people underestimate the value floor systems provide for a business.

 At its core, sustainability, energy efficiency, higher compliance and safety, and even floor maintenance are where the real value is with the best commercial solutions.

 The less expensive route is the most costly—both financially and operationally.
 The result might not be as straightforward as finding an estimated square foot cost.

 It’s a highly individual process that requires “reverse engineering,” a space for the specific environment, and understanding a customer’s brand and business goals.

 Initial Epoxy Flooring Cost Considerations